sumn2u/deep-waste-app/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```
-Feel free to reach out to us at sumn2u@gmail.com, to Suman directly if you have any questions or feedback!
+Feel free to reach out to us at sumn2u (at) gmail.com, to Suman directly if you have any questions or feedback!
 Hope you find this useful 💜